Waar moet u op letten bij het kopen van trekveren?

 Buying extension springs seems simple, but choosing the wrong one can be a disaster.
 A cheap, poorly made spring can lead to product failure, costly downtime, and a damaged reputation.

-In my 14 years of manufacturing custom springs, I've noticed that the most common mistake buyers make is focusing only on price.
+In mijn 14 years of manufacturing custom springs, I've noticed that the most common mistake buyers make is focusing only on price.
 They see a listing for "extension springs for sale" and assume they are all the same.
 But an extension spring isn't a simple commodity; it's an engineered component.
 A spring that costs half as much but fails twice as often is not a good deal.
 To make a smart purchase, you need to think like an engineer and understand exactly what makes a spring right for your job.

 Which Hook Type Is Best for Your Application?